 This variability, plus an attractive slate of tax benefits, makes an ESOP a compelling choice in a number of succession planning and corporate finance situations.
 Further, ESOPs can help business owners gradually begin the process of converting their closely-held ownership over to liquid, diversified capital.

 An ESOP can also help ensure the company will retain the owner’s original corporate vision by helping to retain key managers.
 In addition, because employees own a portion of the company, they will have stronger ties to it and will be more likely to work hard to ensure its success.
 Other benefits include:

-According to the National Center for Employee Ownership, there are nearly 7,000 companies with ESOPs, ranging from small businesses operating in niche markets to industry giants like McDonald’s Corporation and Procter & Gamble.
+According to the National Center for Employee Ownership, there are nearly 7,000 companies with ESOPs, ranging from small businesses operating in niche markets to industry giants.
 Why aren’t there more ESOPs?
 Unfortunately, many business owners think that ESOPs are too complex, and believe it is easier just to sell the Company.

 While ESOPs certainly present unique challenges, they’re actually less complicated than a lot of people might think.
 In many cases, the tax and financial advantages far outweigh the effort of implementation.
 A trusted financial advisory firm like Prairie Capital Advisors can help you determine if an ESOP is right for you and then help you put the plan in place.
 Before long, you’ll be on your way to a happy retirement and your employees will help you celebrate by enjoying a slice of the ownership pie.